D4De/cnn-error-classifier/README.md

             └── errorN.npy

 ```
-Each batch should have a subfolder called `test` inside which we find the following
+Each batch should have a subfolder called `test` inside which we find the following.
 * `golden.npy` the NumPy array of the expected result that will be used for reference against each corrupted tensor of the batch
 * `injection_mode` one folder for each injection mode adopted that contains all the corrupted tensors produced by NBBitFI.

 ## Running the tool
-If the results of the injection follow the supported structure we can execute the tool and classify the tensors.
-To do so we need to run the following command
+If the injection results follow the supported structure, we can execute the tool and classify the tensors.
+To do so, we need to run the following command

 ```bash
 python src/main.py <operator_folder> <golden_tensor_location> test <output_folder> <options>
 ```

 where the arguments are the following
-* `<operator_folder>` is the name of the folder that contains all the results of a given operator.
-In the example above it is `results_operator1`.
+* `<operator_folder>`is the folder name that contains all the results of a given operator.
+In the example above, it is `results_operator1`.
 * `<golden_tensor_location>` is the location of the golden tensor with respect to each batch folder.
-In the example above it is `test/golden.npy`.
+In the example above, it is `test/golden.npy`.
-* `<output_folder>` is the path to the output folder where the results of the analysis will be stored.
-It is not necessary that this folder exists, the tool will automatically check and create it if needed.
+* `<output_folder>` is the path to the output folder to store the analysis results.
+This folder doesn't need to exist.
+The tool will automatically check and create it if needed.

-This program also supports a set of options that can be enabled with apposite flags.
+This program also supports options that can be enabled with suitable flags.

 ### Options
 The following options can be activated through specific flags
 * #### **Data format**
     The default data format adopted by the classifier is  NCHW.
-It is possible to analyze tensors in the NHWC format by appending the flag `-nhwc`
+Analyzing tensors in the NHWC format is possible by appending the flag `-nhwc`.
 * #### **Visualization**
     This tool is capable of creating visualizations of the errors identified.
 Adding the flag `-v` or `--visualize` will enable this functionality.
 The images produced will be organized based on the spatial pattern.
     N.B.
-Creating such visualization is a costly operation and will make the execution of the tool slower.
+Creating such a visualization is costly and will make the execution of the tool slower.
 * #### **Parallelism**
-    To speedup the execution of the tool it is possible to enable multiprocessing.
-To do so use the flag `-p N` which will spawn `N` threads working in parallel.
+    To speed up the execution of the tool, it is possible to enable multiprocessing.
+To do so, use the flag `-p N`, which will spawn `N` threads working in parallel.
 * #### **CLASSES Models**
-    The objective of the fault injections is to create error models that can be used by CLASSES.
-To aid in this process this tool is capable of creating the required json files during the analysis.
-To enable this process use the flag `--classses Sx Operator`, where Sx is the number of the experiment and Operator is the name of the currently analyzed operator.
-I.e., if you are  creating the 4th model for the convolution use the flag `--classes S4 Conv`.
+    The goal of performing fault injections is to create error models that CLASSES can use.
+This tool can make the required JSON files during the analysis to aid this process.
+To enable this process, use the flag `--classes Sx Operator`, where Sx is the number of the experiment, and Operator is the name of the currently analyzed operator.
+I.e., if you are creating the 4th model for the convolution, use the flag `--classes S4 Conv`.
 * #### **Epsilon**
-    By default this classifier considers an error each value that differs from the golden version by a value greater than 1e-3.
-Using the flag `-eps VAL` we can specify a different threshold for the classifier.
+    By default, this classifier considers an error in each value that differs from the golden version by a value greater than 1e-3.
+Using the flag `-eps VAL`, we can specify a different threshold for the classifier.
 * #### **Partial reports**
-    Using the flag `-pr` the tool will create partial reports for each batch of a given operator.
+    Using the flag `-pr`, the tool will create partial reports for each operator's batch.